cornellsh/signal-ai/docs/signal_assistant_core.md

 *   **Requirement 5.2.2.3 (Long-Term Memory PII Classification):** Any data stored as long-term memory MUST be treated as **pseudonymous data**, associated only with the `internal_user_id` and having undergone PII sanitization.
 It MUST NOT contain direct PII.
 *   **Requirement 5.2.2.4 (Security of Stored Memory):** All long-term memory data MUST be managed securely within the Enclave and stored encrypted on the Host's Persistence Layer via the Enclave's Secure Storage Interface.
 *   **Requirement 5.2.2.5 (Retention and Deletion Policy):**
-    *   Ephemeral conversational context MUST be purged within the Enclave after a short, defined period (e.g., session end or inactivity timeout).
+    *   Ephemeral conversational context MUST be purged within the Enclave after a bounded, implementation-defined but documented timeout (e.g., session end or inactivity timeout).
+This timeout MUST be on the order of hours, not days (e.g., MUST NOT exceed 24 hours for in-memory context).
     *   Long-term memory, if implemented, SHALL adhere to user-configurable or system-defined retention policies (e.g., 90 days, 180 days).
 It MUST be automatically pruned or deleted upon expiration of its retention period.
     *   All long-term memory associated with an `internal_user_id` MUST be irrevocably purged upon user deletion.
+    *   Any conversational context/state that is persisted beyond ephemeral Enclave memory MUST be treated as Long-Term Memory for purposes of data classification, sanitization, retention, and deletion.

 #### 5.2.3 Task Queues and Rate Limits
 *   **Requirement 5.2.3.1:** Per-user task queues (for asynchronous operations) and rate limits MUST be managed, associated with the `internal_user_id`.